FuelLabs/fuels-rs/docs/src/getting-started/basics.md

 ## Connecting to existing contracts

 If you already have a deployed contract and want to call its methods using the SDK,  but without deploying it again, all you need is the contract ID of your deployed contract.
-You can skip the whole deployment setup and call `::new(contract_id, provider, wallet)` directly.
+You can skip the whole deployment setup and call `::new(contract_id, wallet)` directly.
 For example:

 ```Rust
 abigen!(